-All of this time spent online and talking to people who were outside of my little bubble in Middletown, Ohio really helped me not just branch out with my musical tastes but also develop as a person.
-I'll try to just focus on the musical aspects of my development, though.
-This isn't a motivational story about personal growth; it's just about feeling Sad and also a little bit Wistful and Nostalgic because some songs remind me of my first few years of high school.
-At twenty-two, I really thought my angsty teen years were over, but I guess not.
+All of this time spent online and talking to people who were outside of my little bubble in Middletown, Ohio really helped me not just branch out with my musical tastes, but also develop as a person.
+Though, I'll try to just focus on the musical aspects of my development.
+This isn't a motivational story about personal growth-it's just about feeling Sad and also a little bit Wistful and Nostalgic because some songs remind me of my first few years of high school.
+At 22 years old, I really thought my angsty teen years were over, but I guess not.
 Okay, so what am I getting at?

-- Existence is painful

-- The passage of time is evil

-- Songs that you listened to in your formative years are bound to make you at least a little bit miserable (because of nostalgia), and if they don't, then what are you?
-Some kind of sociopath?
+Existence is painful The passage of time is evil Songs that you listened to in your formative years are bound to make you at least a little bit miserable (because of nostalgia), and if they don't, then what are you?
+Some kind of sociopath? • I'm dramatic and insecure, but it was also a song that connected me to other people, and, in a roundabout way, it helped me gain a better sense of identity.
+Not to be "fake deep," but when I first saw the above meme, I laughed because of its accuracy, but then I felt really connected to the idea of that song just absolutely blasting serotonin into my brain-because it really does!

-- I'm dramatic

-"Electric Feel" by MGMT is one of the songs that I discovered when I was fifteen.
-I was lonely and confused and insecure, but it was that song that connected me to other people and-in a roundabout way-helped me gain a better sense of identity.
-Not to be fake deep (because it's not a deep song), but now whenever I listen to "Electric Feel," it makes me feel pretty emotional, but it also makes me feel like serotonin is being absolutely blasted into my brain.
-And I get this feeling from other songs that I listened to when I was younger too.
-Listening to those songs makes me miss being fifteen and miss my friends and my family members that I've lost since then.
-But, they also remind me of a time where I was profoundly sad and lonely, which is something that I've since moved past.
-That's why it's sometimes better to just avoid listening to those songs altogether-sometimes the good does not outweigh the bad.
+"Electric Feel" by MGMT is one of the songs I discovered at IS when I was lonely and confused makes me miss being IS and miss my friends and my family members that I've lost since then.
+They also remind me of a time where I was profoundly sad and lonely, which is something that I've since moved past.
+That's why it's sometimes better to just avoid listening to those songs altogether- sometimes the good does not outweigh the bad.

-So for me at least, listening to "Electric Feel" perfectly encapsulates what nostalgia is-it's serotonin mixed with a little bit of sadness.
+And so do the other songs that I listened to when I was younger.
+Listening to those songs mixed with a little bit of sadness because that's what nostalgia is, and nostalgia is exactly what I feel when I listen to "Electric Feel".
 It's both longing and aversion.
-Nostalgia's something I simultaneously want to avoid and also crave because of the negative and positive emotions it brings.
-But ultimately, if you're serotonin deficient, you really just have to take what you can get.
+Nostalgia's something I simultaneously want to avoid yet also crave because of the negative and positive emotions it brings.
+But ultimately, if you're serotonin-deficient, you really just have to take what you can get.